This page will be updated as new information becomes available.

 If you will be on campus and you do not have your PennCard or your PennCard has expired, then you will need to get a new PennCard to get into the various buildings on campus.
 If you are a current student, please email the PennCard Center at firstname.lastname@example.org for an appointment to get your replacement PennCard.
 If you are a new student, then please visit Campus Express.

-Will I be able to remain in Penn Housing throughout the Fall term so I can return to my field placement?
+Will I be able to remain in Penn Housing throughout the spring term so I can return to my field placement?

 If graduate students are living in Sansom Place East they will likely be granted exceptions to remain on campus for academic requirements.
 The final determination of this should be made shortly.
 Penn Housing’s website can be found here.

-How do I receive my textbooks from the Penn Bookstore for the Fall?
+How do I receive my textbooks from the Penn Bookstore for the Spring?

 Students are able to order their books from the Penn Bookstore and have them shipped or obtain via ebook download.
 Purchase and rental, new and used, and price matching with Amazon and BN.com remain available.
 Once enrollments are assigned to each course-section, students are invited to log in and choose to have materials either shipped to them or held for pick up.
 This year, the digital catalog is significantly expanded.
 For spring, in response to the crisis, the store entered into an agreement with the major publishers to provide all students access to the digital versions of the books.
 That ebook infrastructure remains in place making literally tens of thousands of titles available for purchase, based on faculty submissions of text needs.